In Jesus Name (God of Possible)

 "In Jesus Name (God Of Possible)" is a song by American contemporary Christian music singer Katy Nichole, released on January 26, 2022, as the lead single from her debut extended play, Katy Nichole (2022).
 Nichole co-wrote the song with Ethan Hulse, Jeff Pardo and David Spencer.

 "In Jesus Name (God Of Possible)" peaked at number one on both the US Hot Christian Songs chart and on the Bubbling Under Hot 100 chart.
 The song was ranked by Billboard as the biggest Christian song in 2022.
+It has been certified platinum by Recording Industry Association of America (RIAA).
 It was nominated for the GMA Dove Award for Pop/Contemporary Recorded Song of the Year at the 2022 GMA Dove Awards.

 Background

 In January 2022, Katy Nichole announced that she was signed with Centricity Music, and released "In Jesus Name (God of Possible)" as her debut single, indicating that her debut studio album was in the works.
 A snippet of the song's chorus sung by Nichole had been released on TikTok prior to the single's release, garnering over 80 million streams.